Termites are a real nuisance when they attack your place.

 This means they can eat through most woods (like pine, oak, particleboard, dry wood, poplar wood, and sheetrock) that can be found in homes.

-If you are trying to repair these types of damaged wood in your home you can obviously use the wood fillers mentioned above before refinishing, painting, and varnishing.
+If you are trying to repair these types of damaged wood in your home, you can use the wood fillers mentioned above before refinishing, painting, and varnishing.

-Keep in mind that there is no wood that is completely termite-proof.
+Keep in mind that no wood is completely termite-proof.

 However, there are a few types of wood that termites don’t like to attack.